open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 ##### Field `profiles`

-A list of Profiles that originate from an instrumentation scope.
+A list of ProfileContainers that originate from an instrumentation scope.

 ##### Field `schema_url`

 This schema_url applies to all profiles and profile events in the "profiles" field.
 </details>

-#### Message `Profile`
+#### Message `ProfileContainer`

-A Profile represents a single profile generated by a profiler.
-It has an ID and it has a start time and end time.
-Profile contains lookup tables for Stacktraces, Mappings, Locations, Functions, Links, AttributeSets, and strings.

-Profile embeds one or more ProfileType messages — this allows to represent multiple profile types (e.g allocated objects and allocated bytes) in a single Profile message.
+A ProfileContainer represents a single profile.
+It wraps pprof profile with OpenTelemetry specific metadata.

 <details>
 <summary>Field Descriptions</summary>